 So Respondent is not a walk in the park.
 But with that said, if you put in the time, you’ll make some money from it, and probably significantly more than other survey sites like Qmee for example (have a gander at our piece on the best survey sites for alternatives to Respondent) that only pay a couple of dollars per survey.
 With Respondent, there is a reasonable potential to make up to minimum wage in the US sometimes if you’re smart about using it, and if you’re the type of person to qualify for the higher-paying surveys.

 The bottom line

-If you’re interested in earning a little side income doing surveys, we reckon Respondent is the best site there is, and we feel comfortable recommending it.
-Respondent gets 4 stars from us (it’d be 5 stars if it wasn’t so tough to qualify for surveys!).
+If you’re interested in earning a little side income doing surveys, we reckon Respondent is the best site there is, and we feel reasonably comfortable recommending it.
+Respondent gets 3 stars from us (2 stars taken off for the bugs I encountered, and the difficulty in qualifying for surveys).
 We hope you found this review of Respondent useful, and we’ll update this post in future if our opinion changes or we find a better survey site.
-For now, though, Respondent is our #1 pick.
+For now, though, even though it’s very far from perfect, Respondent is our #1 pick.

 Have you used Respondent or have any thoughts about our Respondent review above?
 Please comment below!
 We will publish anything reasonable.

 If you found this information helpful, you can sign up to Respondent here.
 If you sign up through that link we may receive some compensation from Respondent.
 This costs you nothing extra and everything will remain the same for you.
 Otherwise, you can go directly to Respondent.com.
 It’s up to you whether you sign up through our link or not (obviously it’s very much appreciated if you do).